Ontario Place: Echo Beach

-Developed in collaboration with concert promoter Live Nation, Echo Beach is a 5000-person general-admission outdoor concert venue designed to help re-create the popular ambience of the original Ontario Place Forum, minus the revolving stage but introducing a real sandy beach section with views of the Toronto nighttime skyline.
+Developed with concert promoter Live Nation, Echo Beach is a 5000-person general-admission outdoor concert venue designed to help re-create the popular ambience of the original Ontario Place Forum, minus the revolving stage but introducing a real sandy beach section with views of the Toronto nighttime skyline.
 Some of the first performers Echo Beach in 2011 included Sloan, Robyn and Platinum Blonde.
 The Toronto Life magazine wrote, "The new Echo Beach is a reason to love Toronto because music sounds better under the stars".
 For 2012, based on strong reviews and rising attendance, Live Nation increased substantially the number of concerts scheduled for Echo Beach, including Our Lady Peace, Sam Roberts, and Counting Crows.
 In May 2017, Live Nation signed a sponsorship deal with the Royal Bank of Canada, resulting in the venue being renamed RBC Echo Beach.